Ranked in these QuestionsQuestion Ranking

 Since version 1.2.4, Mumble uses an audio codec named Opus that's specifically developed to provide low-latency voice communication over Internet.
 This means that there is no delay time, while audio still comes out clear.

 Mumble supports positional audio for over 50 games, including versions of Call of Duty, Battlefield and Counter-Strike.
-Positional audio allows hearing the audio from the direction of the player in game, making it easier to tell who is saying it and also giving you a rough idea of where they are.
+This allows you to hear the audio from the direction of the player speaking, making gameplay more immersive and giving competitive players an edge.
 You can find a full list of supported games here.

 Pro Low latency and resource usage